lykskai/HodgkinAvatar/README.md

 # How to run the code:
 ## Pre-requisite 1: You need the config.py file.
 This is not uploaded due to the GroqAPI code.
+For access, please contact Elykah Tejol or provide your own Groq API key under a config.py file.

 ## Pre-requisite 2: venv
 1) Within nice_gui directory, create virtual environment (did not push to git to avoid unnecessary bloat)
 ```